Symmetries and exact solutions of a reaction-diffusion system arising in population dynamics: Proof of Theorem for the RD system ( )

-In this section, we provide an algorithm for constructing $Q$-conditional (nonclassical) symmetries of the evolutionary systems.
+In this section, we present the proof of Theorem \ref{th-1}, which is the main theoretical result of this work.
+We start from definition of $Q$-conditional (non-classical) symmetries.
 Let us consider the most general form of two-component evolution systems where $F^1$ and $F^2$ are smooth functions of all arguments.
-In what follows we assume that both of the above equations are of second-order.
+In what follows, we assume that both of the above equations are of second-order.

 The general form of a $Q$-conditional symmetry is given by the following expression

 The relevant invariant surface conditions have the form